redsun-acquisition/redsun-frontpage/statement/mission.md

 - For Julia, projects like [PythonCall] make it possible to use Julia code from Python seaminglessly and with no performance penalty in data exchange between the two languages.
 This can lay down the basis for taking the best of both worlds: the flexibility of Python with the performance of multithreaded Julia.
 - For GPU projects involving [CUDA], projects like [CuPy] allow to seaminglessly write Python code with the same syntax of NumPy, but with the benefit of being run on nVidia GPUs natively.

-The list goes on and on, but the main concept to bring home is to use RedSun to "glue" all these languages together, whether it is for implementing a real-time processing task or to develop a device interface in a language that can go beyond the capabilities of Python itself.
+The list goes on and on, but the main concept to bring home is to use Redsun to "glue" all these languages together, whether it is for implementing a real-time processing task or to develop a device interface in a language that can go beyond the capabilities of Python itself.

 [Real Python]: https://realpython.com/python-gil/
 [C extensions]: https://docs.python.org/3/extending/extending.html